freia-lab/e3-hnoss/plc/README.txt

   this bit should be reset only after receiving the reply or the time-out.
 PLC_Cryostat_2025_06_24.zip - KG - Modified FC350.
 Decreased the time-out for serial communication from 15 s to 5 s.
   Tried to get rid of the 500 ms delay but all the ways to avoid it didn't work.
 I suspect some timing issues in the CP module.
+PLC_Cryostat_2025_06_27.zip - KG - Added tranfering MKS alarm bits to Epics (see comment to PLC_Cryostat_2025_06_19.zip).
+Updated comments in
+  S7PLC_PSI_CodacStruc135 and recompiled it.
+Done also "check block consistency" and "Block compare" offline/online - all good.

 ============================================================================================================
 SCADA